GaneshLokare/The-AI-Powered-Question-Optimizer-For-Quora/README.md

 The model's performance is evaluated using metrics such as Log loss, confusion matrix, precision and recall.

 ## Solution Provided:

-Model will classify a new question is similar to previous questions or not.
-If it is similar to previous questions, model will show previously similar question and it's answer and if it's not similar, model will add it as a new question into database.
+Developed a machine learning model which identify the new question is similar to questions present in database or not.
+If it is similar to question present in database, model will show directly question and it's answer from database otherwise model will add it as a new question into database.

 ## Tools used